-- Continue to evaluate alternative rootstocks in various nonfumigated replant locations. - Continue to evaluate alternative rootstocks for tolerance to Armillaria root and crown rot - Continue to evaluate the compatibility and field performance of alternative rootstocks used for several almond varieties, particularly Nonpareil. - Continue to evaluate the compatibility and field performance of newer almond varieties grown on Marianna 2624 rootstock. - Evaluate the field performance of alternative rootstocks used in heavy, highpH soil in high-rainfall locations. - Evaluate rootstocks under saline conditions
+- Continue to evaluate alternative rootstocks in various nonfumigated replant locations. - Continue to evaluate alternative rootstocks for tolerance to Armillaria root and crown rot (oak root fungus). - Continue to evaluate the compatibility and field performance of alternative rootstocks used for several almond varieties, particularly Nonpareil. - Continue to evaluate the compatibility and field performance of newer almond varieties grown on Marianna 2624 rootstock. - Evaluate the field performance of alternative rootstocks used in heavy, highpH soil in high-rainfall locations. - Evaluate rootstocks under saline conditions and with soil limitations (sandy with low cation exchange capacity, restrictive hardpan, and presence of nematodes). - Evaluate rootstocks in marginal soil with high boron.